CRYPTWARBLER 2.0

 - touch node

-- uC controller motor to turn trimmer varicap to make tremolo effect
+- use motor to turn varicap for tremolo effect

 Hidden functions